-In 2009, Congress extensively amended the FCA, and added a reverse false claims provision, making it a violation to “knowingly conceal” or “knowingly and improperly avoid” an obligation to pay or transmit money to the government.
+In 2009, Congress extensively amended the False Claims Act and added a reverse false claims provision, making it a violation to “knowingly conceal” or “knowingly and improperly avoid” an obligation to pay or transmit money to the government.
 In 2010, the Affordable Care Act went on to add a requirement that any Medicare or Medicaid overpayment must be reported within 60 days after the date on which the overpayment was identified.
-Any overpayments not reported after this time may create CMP liability and can be a violation of the FCA, resulting in treble damages and steep fines.
+Any overpayments not reported after this time may create CMP liability and can be a violation of the False Claims Act, resulting in treble damages and steep fines.

 Counsel and the compliance officer must take a proactive approach to overpayments and educate appropriate staff to identify and promptly report any overpayment to the compliance officer or senior management.
 Counsel should be used or engaged to oversee the reporting and repayment of any overpayments.
 The process for reporting overpayments is set by CMS and it differs greatly from the HHS-OIG Provider Self-Disclosure Protocol described below.

 CMS requires that any overpayments must be reported within 60 days using an applicable claims adjustment, credit balance, or self-reported refund.
 The report of an overpayment is generally made to the applicable Medicare Administrative Contractor, and the provider generally has six to eight months to fully identify and refund any overpayments.
 If the client is unable to make the refund, it is important to contact the CMS contractor immediately to make arrangements.
 The overpayment lookback period is six years.